doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 Read the [documentation](./annotations.md#em-setup)
-or check the [example code](../example) on how to setup and use the extensions in most optimized way.
+or check the [example code](../example) on how to set up and use the extensions.

 <a name="entity-mapping"></a>